ieeecluster/ieeecluster.github.io/jekyll-2022/registration/index.md

 Registration cancellation policy:

 * Registration can be canceled until **August 12, 2022** with a refund of the original registration fee minus a processing fee of € 50.00.
-* It requires a written notice by email to the VDE-Conference Services &lt;vde-conferences AT vde.com> and the Cluster 2022 Finance Chair &lt;minsi.atwork AT gmail.com>.
+* It requires a written notice by email to the VDE-Conference Services &lt;vde-conferences AT vde.com> **(Primary Contact)** and the Cluster 2022 Finance Chair &lt;minsi.atwork AT gmail.com>.
 * No refund is provided on or after August 13, 2022.

 Visa letter:

 * If a visa letter is required, please follow the [Visa Procedures]({% link venue/index.md %}#activities) to apply after your registration.

+Contact:

+* For registration system and payment related questions, please contact VDE-Conference Services &lt;vde-conferences AT vde.com>.
+* For other general registration related questions, please contact Cluster 2022 Finance Char &lt;minsi.atwork AT gmail.com>.